Physical-Intelligence/rlds_dataset_builder/README.md

 loaded, filled into the episode steps and then yielded as a packaged example.
 Note that the value of the first return argument, `episode_path` in the example, is only used as a sample ID in the dataset and can be set to any value that is connected to the particular stored episode, or any other random value.
 Just ensure to avoid using the same ID twice.

-5. **Provide Dataset Description**: Next, add a bibtex citation for your dataset in `CITATIONS.bib` and add a short description of your dataset in `README.md` inside the dataset folder.
-You can also provide a link to the dataset website and please add a few example trajectory images from the dataset for visualization.

-6. **Add Appropriate License**: Please add an appropriate license to the repository.
-Most common is the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license -- you can copy it from [here](https://github.com/teamdigitale/licenses/blob/master/CC-BY-4.0).

 That's it!
 You're all set to run dataset conversion.
 Inside the dataset directory, run:
 ```